-Stability data on the product has been submitted for 18 batches (twelve production scale batches and six pilot scale batches).
-The batches were stored at 25°C/60% RH (36 months, all batches), 30°C/65% RH (36 months, three production scale batches), 30°C/75% RH (36 months, three production scale batches) and at 40°C/75% RH (6 months, twelve batches).
+Stability data on the product has been submitted for three pilot scale batches.
+The batches were stored at 25°C/60% RH (36 months) and at 40°C/75% RH (6 months).
+All three batches were manufactured with active drug substance from a former manufacturing site.
+However, as all drug substance manufacturers produce testosterone that complies with the Ph.
+Eur., this is acceptable.
 The conditions used in the stability studies are according to the ICH stability guidelines.
 The batches were stored in the packaging proposed for marketing.
 The parameters remain relatively stable and stay within the proposed specification limits.
-Results of a photostability study showed that the product is sensitive to direct light exposure.
-However, the packaging materials provide sufficient protection from light.
-Based on the submitted stability data, a shelf life of 36 months was granted without any special storage requirements.
-As the submitted results from the in-use stability study do not indicate any deterioration after first use, there is no need to include an in-use shelf-life in the SmPC.
+No photostability study has been reported for the current product (Androgel 40,5 mg, in sachet).
+However, from procedure NL/H/3735/003/DC it is known that the product is sensitive to direct light exposure, but the packaging materials are expected to provide sufficient protection from light.
+This is acceptable.
+Based on the submitted stability data, a shelf life of 3 years was granted without any special storage requirements.